Jacob-Daniels/University-Projects/Second-Year/Games-Programming/README.md

 <div id="Project Imformation:">
   <h1>Games Programming - C++ Game:</h1>
   <h3>🎮Game Description:</h3>
-  <h4>For this assignment, I was given an existing SFML project, where I had to add the following:</h4>
+  <h4>For this project I had to complete a series of tasks on an existing project in SFML.
+The tasks completed are listed below.:</h4>
   <ul>
     <li>Debugging & refactoring code
     <ul>